openstate/wordpress/README.md

     - uncomment the lines containing `WORDPRESS_DEBUG` in `docker/docker-compose-dev.yml`
     - uncomment the debug sections in `Dockerfile_app`
     - in `docker/nginx/nginx.conf`, add `debug` to the end of the `error_log` statement in line 5
+    - see the 'Useful commands' section below to display PHP error messages on webpages

   NOTE: if you're developing on a Mac, edit the `sendfile` option in `docker/nginx/nginx.conf` as described there
   ```